ResearchComputingServices/parallel-computing/_episodes/05-matlab-intro.md

 ~~~
 {: .source }

-This can be particularly useful on a shared server, where you do not want to use all of the cores.
-You can set a specific number with the parpool command.

 In general to ensure you use all processor cores, even on a large server, I would recommend putting these lines at the start of your parallel MATLAB code: